prasannjeet/springboot-angular-mongo-battleship/readme.md

 - Angular 7.2.12
 - MongoDB 4.0.8
 - Websockets used for web-app conversations.
-- REST api used for client-server conversations.
+- RESTful API used for client-server conversations.
+- Bootstrap for the design.
 - Spring dependencies can be checked [here](https://github.com/prasannjeet/springboot-angular-mongo-battleship/blob/master/battleship/pom.xml).
 - Angular dependencies can be checked [here](https://github.com/prasannjeet/springboot-angular-mongo-battleship/blob/master/battleship-front/package.json).